bergesinstitute/graf-method/book-5-unit-2.md

 ## Uso 6: Aunque (even though). ¡Es opcional!

 *Aunque* puede tener o no tener subjuntivo.
-Depende de la intención:
+Depende de la intención.

+💂 *Aunque* may or may not have a subjunctive.
+It depends on the intention.

 *Aunque yo estoy cansado, voy a ir a la fiesta de Juan.* (Even though I'm tired, I'm still going to Juan's party.)